Get ready to expand into new markets and grow your client base with the new alternative to the outdated traditional group coverage.

 Last but not least, ICHRA presents a unique opportunity for brokers to work directly with State-Based Marketplaces (SBMs).
 More and more buzz surrounds ICHRA, and states are beginning to take notice.
 Fueled by the desire to reach uninsured populations, SBMs are expanding their partnership with brokers and building separate shopping interfaces for small groups.
 We see this already with the Small Business Health Options Program (SHOP).

-Of the 13 SBMs, 5 are already talking about implementing ICHRA at an exchange level (the dark purple states).
-The light purple states are where W3LL has significant broker relationships that can easily turn into a SBM partnership.
 With more states flocking to the SBM model and more employers moving towards ICHRA, brokers must be ready to make their move.

 Establishing a robust Portal for brokers allows them to grow and retain membership and capitalize on new opportunities.
 W3LL’s ICHRA strategy is to provide brokers with an easy-to-use platform to quote, enroll, renew, and maintain their ICHRA beneficiaries.
 With this strategy, our Broker Portal is the initial and primary point of entry point for the brokers.